mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 </ButtonUnstyled>
 ```

-Here's a complete demo of the same button styled with Tailwind instead:
+The demo below shows how to build the Primer button using Tailwind CSS:

 {{"demo": "BaseButtonTailwind.js", "hideToolbar": true}}